 By Gordon Mercer and Marcia Gaines Mercer

 Gordon Mercer is past president and on the Board of Trustees of Pi Gamma Mu International Honor Society and professor emeritus at Western Carolina University.
 Marcia Gaines Mercer is a published author and columnist.
-They love Charleston and have a place in nearby Garden City.
+They were married in Charleston and have a place in nearby Garden City.